Get 10% off your first blood test. Use code AUSHEALTH10 at checkout

 We may share limited personal information with third-party technology providers who assist us in operating the Platform, including:

-4. Analytics platforms (including Google Analytics and Meta);
+• Analytics platforms (including Google Analytics and Meta); and

 These providers are engaged under contracts that require them to handle personal information only for the purposes we specify and in compliance with Australian privacy law.
 We do not authorise them to use or disclose your information for their own purposes.